Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Program Income Limit (Individual) Benefits Covered

-Qualified Disabled Working Individual (QDWI) $4,692/month Medicare Part A premium for working disabled
+Qualified Disabled Working Individual (QDWI) $5,302/month Part A premium (for certain working disabled people who lost premium-free Part A)

 Real-World Savings: